veryos-git/openscad_snowperson_generator/readme.md

 ## veryos
-very os stands for very open source.
+very os stands for 'very open source'.
 It's target is to share as much knowledge as possible.
 3d printing would not be where it is if there was no open source community.

 programmed by veryos ( very open source)